datopian/tech.datopian.com/dms/data-portals.md

 # Data Portals

+> [!tip]
+> **Would you like to build a fully-functioning data portal in 5 minutes?** PortalJS Cloud is the easiest way to get started with Open Data.
+Perfect for governments, non-profits, academics, and companies of all sizes.
+Try it out for free at https://www.portaljs.com.

 > *Data Portals have become essential tools in unlocking the value of data for organizations and enterprises ranging from the US government to Fortune 500 pharma companies, from non-profits to startups.
 They provide a convenient point of truth for discovery and use of an organization's data assets.
 Read on to find out more.*

 ## Introduction: Data Portals are Gateways to Data